Medicare Secondary Payer (MSP)

 CARC(s):

-• Required when the primary payer adjusts billed charges
+• Required when the primary payer adjusts your billed charges

 • Explains why the primary payer paid differently than it was billed

-• Primary payer’s RA shows the CARC(s) for each CAGC.
-For CARC definitions, refer to X12.
+• Options: Refer to the primary payer’s RA which shows CARC(s) for each CAGC.
+If their RA does not provide CARCs and/or CARC definitions, refer to the external code list.

-If using FISS DDE to enter an MSP claim:
+If using FISS DDE to enter the MSP or Medicare tertiary claim:

 • MAP1719 fields:

-• Paid date: Enter paid date from primary payer’s RA
+• Paid date: Enter the paid date from the primary payer’s RA

-• AMT: Enter dollar amount associated with each CAGC and CARC pair
+• AMT: Enter the dollar amount associated with each CAGC and CARC pair.

 [Return to Top]